socketbox/terraform-aws-ecr-module/README.md

 THis is a waste fo teim

 ## Usage
 This module provisions an ECR repository.

-By default, the repository will be created with a 50 image retention policy, be `AES256` encrypted and allow access from Lambda.
+By default, the repository will be created with a 50 image retention policy, will be `AES256` encrypted, and will allow access from Lambda.
 Use the optional variables provided in this module to adjust those configurations.

 Integrate this module like so: